Skip to main content

 info

-Create a new my-angular-richtext-app project using Angular CLI.
-Run the following command for this purpose:
+Create a new my-angular-richtext-app project with Angular CLI:

 ng new my-angular-richtext-app